alexa-games/litexa/packages/litexa-deploy-aws/README.md

 or backend deployment.
 This is what a deploy module takes care of for you, and what this README will be about.
 For the second part, read the `litexa` module's README or the Book's chapter on ASK deployment.

-In your litexa config, you'll notice that within a deployment target, there is a `module` field.
+In your Litexa config, you'll notice that within a deployment target, there is a `module` field.
 This field indicates the name of the node module your Litexa skill will use for its backend deployment.
 The module implements what sort of hosting, persistent data storage, and logging your skill code will use during execution.
-At this time, there is one official deployment module called `@litexa/deploy-aws` (this one!), which is already set in the litexa config for your convenience.
+At this time, there is one official deployment module called `@litexa/deploy-aws` (this one!), which is already set in the Litexa config for your convenience.

 ## Installation